 - A new instance of class Analysis takes a list of script names as input.
 It analyzes all imports and other dependencies.
-The resulting object (assigned to a) contains lists of dependencies in class members named: - scripts: the python scripts named on the command line; - pure: pure python modules needed by the scripts; - binaries: non-python modules needed by the scripts, including names given by the --add-binary option; - datas: non-binary files included in the app, including names given by the --add-data option. - An instance of class PYZ is a .pyz archive (described under Inspecting Archives below), which contains all the Python modules from a .pure. - An instance of EXE is built from the analyzed scripts and the PYZ archive.
+The resulting object (assigned to a) contains lists of dependencies in class members named: - scripts: the python scripts named on the command line; - pure: pure python modules needed by the scripts; - pathex: a list of paths to search for imports (like using PYTHONPATH), including paths given by the -paths option. - binaries: non-python modules needed by the scripts, including names given by the --add-binary option: - datas: non-binary files included in the app, including names given by the --add-data option. - An instance of class PYZ is a .pyz archive (described under Inspecting Archives below), which contains all the Python modules from a .pure. - An instance of EXE is built from the analyzed scripts and the PYZ archive.
 This object creates the executable file. - An instance of COLLECT creates the output folder from all the other parts.